Mers4ult/deep-learning-coursera-ng/C3-Structuring-Machine-Learning-Projects/readme.md

 *Ideas to improve a machine learning system*:

 - Collect more data
 - Collect more diverse training set
+  - e.g., pics in unusual positions, unusual coloration, shot with a variety of camera settings
 - Train algorithm longer with gradient descent
 - Try Adam instead of gradient descent
-- Try bigger network
+- Try bigger network,  with more layers/hidden units/parameters.
 - Try smaller network
 - Try dropout
 - Add L2 regularization